 PSLE English success requires different preparation strategies depending on your child's school background and learning strengths.
 At Ancourage Academy Bishan, we have helped students from every major District 20 primary school achieve AL 1-3 in English through targeted, school-aware teaching approaches.

-As educators who have taught PSLE English for over a decade, we share what works for each Bishan school's students — and the common gaps that hold students back.
+As educators who have taught PSLE English for years, we share what works for each Bishan school's students — and the common gaps that hold students back.

 Why School Background Matters for PSLE English